bupstash-repository

 Hash tree node chunk

-These chunks form non leaf nodes in our hash tree, and consist of an array of addresses.
+These chunks form non leaf nodes in our hash tree, they consist of an array of addresses prefixed

 ...